 It’s important to locate the will (if there is one) as it’ll name any executors, and may help with funeral plans.

-Our lines are open 8am to 8pm, Monday to Friday (excluding bank holidays).
-When you notify us of a death we ask for a few details about the deceased before freezing the account.
+You can notify us of a death by phone.
+When you notify us of a death, we would ask for a few details about the deceased before freezing the account.
 We will still continue to pay interest on the balance.
 Our Customer Care Team can also answer any questions you may have and help explain the next steps.

 When you have notified us and are ready for us to settle the account, we will need the following documents:

-We’ll also need to see a Grant of Probate, also known as Confirmation in Scotland, or Letters of Administration if:
+We’ll also need to see a Grant of Probate, also known as Confirmation in Scotland, or Letters of Administration

 If you want account balance information then we only need to see the death certificate, and not a completed bereavement form.